dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-To make these APIs usable the compiler ensures that `ref` have a smaller lifetime than their associated parameters.
-This is the rational This is the rational for having *ref-safe-to-escape* for `ref` to `ref struct` be *return only* and `out` be *containing method*.
+To make these APIs usable the compiler ensures that the `ref` lifetime for a `ref` parameter is smaller than lifetime of any references in the associated parameter value.
+This is the rationale for having *ref-safe-to-escape* for `ref` to `ref struct` be *return only* and `out` be *containing method*.
 That prevents cyclic assignment because of the difference in lifetimes.

 It is also why `[UnscopedRef]` only promotes the *ref-safe-to-escape* of any `ref` to `ref struct` values to *return only* and not *calling method*.
 Consider that using *calling method* allows for cyclic assignment and would force a viral use of `[UnscopedRef]` for a `ref struct`: